sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-unattendedjoinidentificationmachineobjectou.md

 # MachineObjectOU

 `MachineObjectOU` is an optional setting.
 It specifies the Lightweight Directory Access Protocol (LDAP) X 500-distinguished name of the organizational unit (OU) in which the computer account is created.
-This account is in Active Directory® on a domain controller in the domain to which the computer is being joined.
+This account is in Active Directory on a domain controller in the domain to which the computer is being joined.

 ## Values